ja-guzzle/docs/docs/How to guides/Administration/Environment config/Repository database.md

 | Client Secret   | Client Secret of Azure Service Principal Applicable for Azure service principal credential type                                                                                                                                                                                                                                                                                                              | None          | Yes      |
 | Tenant Id       | Tenant id of Azure Service Principal Applicable for Azure service principal credential type                                                                                                                                                                                                                                                                                                                  | None          | Yes      |

 4. Click on **Validate** to validate the connection details of the repository database.
-Its strongly recommended to validate the connection details before updating it, as incorrect repository database details may impact your Guzzle environment to work properly
+Its strongly recommended to validate the connection details before updating it, as incorrect repository database details may impact your Guzzle instance to work properly

 5. Once succesfully validated, you click on **Update** to update the repository database details.
 Guzzle initializes  above database with required tables for Guzzle app if these are not present